learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How to Validate Data using joi Module in Node.js?
+## Q. How to use Joi module for schema validation in Node.js?

 Joi module is a popular module for data validation.
 This module validates the data based on schemas.
 There are various functions like optional(), required(), min(), max(), etc which make it easy to use and a user-friendly module for validating the data.